 The impact of LHC parameters and conditions on the experiments is also discussed, including the effect of pile-up (would experiment performance be limited next year with 50 ns?), beam energy, bunch length, vacuum and background, etc..

-Proposals for optimizations will also be discussed, including the use of satellite-main collision to provide luminosity for ALICE and suggestions for reducing the overhead of ALICE and LHCb polarity reversals.
+Proposals for optimizations will also be discussed, including the use of satellite-main collisions to provide luminosity for ALICE and suggestions for reducing the overhead of ALICE and LHCb polarity reversals.

 Physics goals